golangci/golangci-lint/README.md

 1. Update it: `go get -u gopkg.in/golangci/golangci-lint.v1/cmd/golangci-lint`
 2. Run it with `-v` option and check output.
 3. If it doesn't help create [GitHub issue](https://github.com/golangci/golangci-lint/issues/new).

+# Internals
+Key difference with gometalinter is that golangci-lint shares work between specific linters (golint, govet, ...).
+For small and medium projects 50-80% of work between linters can be reused.
+Now we share `loader.Program` and `SSA` representation building. `SSA` representation is used from a [fork of go-tools](https://github.com/dominikh/go-tools), not the official one.
+Also we are going to reuse `AST` parsing and traversal.

+We don't fork to call specific linter but use it's API.
+We forked github repos of almost all linters to make API.
+It also allows us to be more performant and control actual count of used threads.

+All linters are vendored in `/vendor` folder: their version is fixed, they are builtin and you don't need to install them separately.

+We use chains for issues and independent processors to post-process them: exclude issues by limits, nolint comment, diff, regexps; prettify paths etc.

+We use `cobra` for command-line action.